gregorjs/git/README.md

-## Ceph @ UIBK Presentation
+## Git Presentation at Voestalpine

-A presentation about ceph @ university Innsbruck.
+A presentation about GIT @ Voestalpine.